luke-h1/dev-notes/css/scss-complier-setup/README.md

   sass --watch scss/styles.scss css/styles.css
   ```
   * the above script watches the scss/styles.scss for changes and compiles the sass into css/styles.css
+  * another option would be to use the vs code extension live-sass-compiler